mudassirmoosa/sentence-similarity-transformer-comparison/README.md

 ### Introduction

-This is the repository for a comparative study of finetuning various pre-trained transformers models (RoBERTa, DeBERTa, and GPT-2) for sentence similarity tasks.
+This repository contains a comparative study of fine-tuning pre-trained transformer models for sentence similarity tasks.
+We compare three models: RoBERTa, DeBERTa, and GPT-2.
 The main goal of this project is to gain hands-on experience with finetuning hyperparameters to get the best performance.
 The finetuning of BERT for sentence similarity task was performed in this [Hugging Face (HF) tutorial](https://huggingface.co/learn/llm-course/chapter3/3?fw=pt), though no hyperparameter optimization was performed.
 So our goal is to beat the results achieved in this tutorial by trying different hyperparameters.

 ### Data